 The History of Brevard Archers

 In 1981 about a half dozen archers began meeting at each others homes to shoot and talk archery.
-Fred Bremen was one of these gentlemen and is Brevard Archers founding father.
-The club was originally called Palm Bay Archers based in Palm Bay; the club grew quickly and soon outgrew the back yards.
+The late Fred Bremen was one of these gentlemen and became Brevard Archers founding father.
+The club was originally called Palm Bay Archers based in Palm Bay; the club grew quickly and soon outgrew the back yards of the fledgling membership.

 An agreement was reached with Wickham Park to reestablish the archery range originally built by Nova Archers.